Skip to Content

 • Other metals

-*Based on samples gathered by the Environmental Protection Agency (EPA)
+*Based on samples gathered by the EPA

 9/11 Victims Compensation Fund Map

-Who Was At Risk of 9/11 Asbestos Exposure?
+Who Was at Risk of 9/11 Asbestos Exposure?

 • Communications recovery workers